safe-global/safe-docs/miscellaneous/glossary.md

 ### Safe Smart Accounts

 Safe Smart Accounts (sometimes known as Smart Contract Wallets, Smart Wallets, or Contract Wallets) is a way to improve the security of Ethereum [Externally Owned Accounts](#externally-owned-account) by adding a layer of abstraction on top of them, adding features for recovery, [social logins](#social-login), and [gasless transactions](#gasless-transactions).
-They are [smart contracts](https://ethereum.org/en/whitepaper/#scripting) used to store funds and execute transactions on behalf of their owners.
+They're [smart contracts](https://ethereum.org/en/whitepaper/#scripting) used to store funds and execute transactions on behalf of their owners.
 This abstraction layer is our central concept for building [Safe's vision](https://docs.safe.global/safe-smart-account/safe-smart-account).

 ### Singleton